-It extends south of Porto to the north of Ericeira and includes world-famous surf areas Nazaré, Peniche, and also Figueira da Foz.
+It extends south of Porto to the north of Ericeira surf camps and includes world-famous surf areas Nazaré, Peniche, and also Figueira da Foz.

-A World Surfing Reserve; just 8km of coast packed with great surf spots like Coxos, Cave, Ribeira d’Ilhas, and several more.
+A World Surfing Reserve; Erceira surf camps give you an 8km coast packed with great surf spots like Coxos, Cave, Ribeira d’Ilhas, and several more.